Dina-Hosny/Twitter-Spark-Streaming-Real-Time-Engine/README.md

 The table includes counts for various metrics such as `weekend` and `weekday` tweet counts, `verified` and `protected` user counts, and counts for `high`, `middle`, and `low` popularity users.
 Additionally, the table includes counts for `photo` and `video` media, the number of distinct `cities` in which the tweet was posted, and a count of tweets with `limited replies` which have non-public reply settings.

+## Project Files:

+*The project includes 3 directories:*

+***1- Main_Project:***
+which houses the main project files.

+- `Twitter_Listener.py`: A Python script with functions that use Twitter API2 to retrieve streaming data from Twitter.
+The data is in JSON format and is sent via a TCP socket to the next stage.
+The data comprises tweets, users, places, and media information, as well as a list of hashtags extracted from each tweet and a batch ID used to identify each batch of data transferred.

+- `Spark_Streaming.py`: The spark job which responsible for collecting, cleaning, and processing data from the Twitter_Listener.
+The data is then loaded into the HDFS in a partitioned parquet format using Year, Month, Day, and Hour columns as partitions.
+This Spark job serves as an ETL engine between the listener and the HDFS.
+Lastly, the Spark job creates a Hive table containing all the raw parquet data.

+- `HiveDims.hql`: A Hive script with queries used for creating and inserting data into the Hive Dimensions tables.

+- `facts.py`: a SparkSQL script that uses Hive dimensions tables to create facts tables with meaningful metrics and generate business insights from the collected data.
+The script also contains the Bokeh code to create a real-time dashboard for visualizing the data.